Skip to content

 The main view presents all 11 capability themes as a grid of cards.
 Each card gives you an at-a-glance summary for that theme.

-Each theme card contains:
+Each theme card surfaces:

 ElementDescription